-Public health workers at the APHA Annual Meeting will participate in a “Rally for Public Health Reproductive Justice” on Sunday, Nov.
+Public health workers at the APHA Annual Meeting participated in a “Rally for Public Health Reproductive Justice” on Sunday, Nov.
 6 at 1:00 p.m.
-The rally will be held outside the Boston Convention and Exhibition Center entrance on Summer St.
+The rally was held outside the Boston Convention and Exhibition Center entrance on Summer St.

-This year’s honorees include Michelle Morse, M.D., M.P.H.
+This year’s honorees included Michelle Morse, M.D., M.P.H.
 (Paul Cornely Award); Riyadh Lafta, M.B.Ch.B., Ph.D.
 (Edward Barsky Award); and Rep. Ayanna Pressley (Paul Wellstone Award).
-Ted Brown, Ph.D., will deliver a keynote address on “A Heroic History of the U.S. Health Left.”
+Ted Brown, Ph.D., delivered a keynote address on “A Heroic History of the U.S. Health Left.”

 Previous Annual Meetings

-Click HERE to view photos from our most recent in-person Annual Meeting (2019 in Philadelphia).
+Click HERE to view photos from our previous in-person Annual Meeting (2019 in Philadelphia).